dallasread/FastWP.org/Readme.md

-- New accounts should have a default installation
+- New accounts should have a default site